riceissa/penn-world-table-data/README.md

 Alan Heston, Robert Summers and Bettina Aten, Penn World Table Version 6.3, Center for International Comparisons of Production, Income and Prices at the University of Pennsylvania, August 2009.

+Attribution for PWT 6.2:

+Alan Heston, Robert Summers and Bettina Aten, Penn World Table Version 6.2, Center for International Comparisons of Production, Income and Prices at the University of Pennsylvania, September 2006.

 ## See also

 - [maddison-project-data](https://github.com/riceissa/maddison-project-data), a